It may be that you do not need to borrow any money to start up your scrap metal business. However, many new businesses need to raise money to cover:

 There will almost certainly be a period during the first few weeks of trading when your business is becoming known to customers and your sales are building up to their full potential.

-During this period you will still have to cover expenses such as:
+During this period you may still have to cover expenses such as:

 - wages (and your own living expenses)

-- utilities such as heat, light and telephone
+- rent, rates and utilities such as heat, light and telephone (if you have any business premises)

 Because your income may not be enough to cover these outgoings during the early days, you will probably need to set aside some cash, or 'working capital', to tide you over.